acidstout/parsers/nauticradio/README.md

 About
 =====
-This script parses an RSS feed and generates a list of wget commands, which download each media entry and store it using the title of the episode as filename, rather the original cryptic filename.
-It also creates a log file if requested for each downloaded file.
+This script parses an RSS feed and downloads each media entry and store it using the title of the episode as filename, rather the original cryptic filename.
 I didn't put much effort into this, so don't expect anything fancy.
-I just wanted to have a script generate me a list of wget commands, in order not to have to bother around with cryptic filenames anymore.